 You’ve got a winning idea for a fintech app, and now you want to turn it into a reality.
 But without significant financial backing or technical knowledge, it’s difficult to know where to start.
-Dmitry Ogievich, head of development at fintech company Capital.com shares top tips on how to develop a successful fintech app.
+Dmitry Ogievich, head of development at fintech company Capital.com shares top tips on how to develop successful fintech app.

 30 September 2018 – One of the main challenges is meeting the needs of your target audience, without letting your own biases and predispositions interfere.

-How to Develop a Successful Fintech App
+How to Develop Successful Fintech App

 Here’s a beginner’s guide to developing a winning fintech application.

-Understand what fintech is
+Understand what successful fintech app is

 Directly engage with your target audience